Use Google Earth Engine (GEE) with SEPAL#

 Tip

 For vector files, SEPAL provides an interface to upload them from your computer to the platform and eventually to GEE.
-This process allows you to deal with the full process directly from SEPAL without going to the Earth Engine Code Editor (see the Vector file manager module documentation for more details).
+This process allows you to deal with the full process directly from SEPAL without going to the Earth Engine Code Editor (for more information, see Vector file manager).

-1. Go to Assets in the Zone 1 panel on the Earth Engine Code Editor page:
+1. Go to Assets in the Zone 1 pane in the Earth Engine Code Editor.

 1. Select New.
-You will have several choices, including raster, shape, and table, which will be described in the following sections.
+You will have several choices, including Raster, Shape and Table, which will be described in the following subsections.

 Raster#